plone/training/about.rst

 Everyone is **very welcome** to contribute.
 Minor bugfixes can be pushed direcly in the `repository <https://github.com/plone/training>`_, bigger changes should made as `pull-requests <https://github.com/plone/training/pull/>`_ and discussed previously in tickets.

-By prefixing an indented block of text or code with ``.. only:: presentation`` or ``.. only:: not presentation`` you can control which of the versions the indented block will show up.
-Content without a prefix will be included in both versions.

 License
 -------